-0:13 This episode is a slight divergence from the regular episodes because we're introducing a new project.
+00:13 This episode is a slight divergence from the regular episodes because we're introducing a new project.
 This is to provide some context.
 Afterward, we'll continue with the regular episodes including live coding.

-0:25 We made a clone of Ledger in Swift.
-Ledger is an app we use for all our bookkeeping.
-Our clone is a Mac GUI app, whereas the original app is on the command line.
-The cool thing about Ledger is that it operates on a simple text file, which suits our workflow perfectly.
+00:44 The cool thing about Ledger is that it operates on a simple text file, which suits our workflow perfectly.
 It's like Markdown for bookkeeping.
 We have the file under version control, which is easy for collaborating, and this also makes it possible to see the history of our bookkeeping.

-1:08 We wanted to write a GUI app that has more visual features than those the command line app allows.
+01:08 We wanted to write a GUI app that has more visual features than those the command line app allows.
 This is because things like searching and highlighting sometimes work better in a GUI.

-1:17 Let's show how the basic principles work.
+01:17 Let's show how the basic principles work.

 01:28 A Ledger file is a simple text file.
 If we want to add a new entry, we begin by writing down the date and the title.
 Then we can add two postings.
 For the first posting, we write down the account name and the amount.

 01:53 Next, we have to write down where the money came from, i.e. which account it was paid from.
 We add another posting on a separate line and specify

 Assets:Checking as the account and

 -50 USD as the amount.

-2:08 This is one of the most essential things about Ledger: it uses double-entry bookkeeping, so all the postings in a transaction have to add up to zero.
-This is also something we really like: there's a check built in.
+02:20 This is also something we really like: there's a check built in.
 We learned that double-entry bookkeeping isn't complicated, and as a bonus, it's very useful; it's like having a type system for your bookkeeping.